bwenner/CustomerSegmentation_Bertelsmann_Avarto/README.md

 In this project, Arvato Bertelsmann provides real live data describing the German population and a customer data set representing the customers of an mail-order company called AZ Direkt.
 The goal is to identify customers from AZ Direkt in the general population and create a model that predicts if a person is likely to turn into a customer.

+To achieve this, I will use KMeans.
+KMeans is a clustering method - an unsupervised learning algorithm - to create customer segments.
+In contrast to hierachical clustering, the execution time of KMeans is linear to the amount of data instead of being quadratic.
+Because of the huge amount of data, I decided to use KMeans.
+Fitting KMeans to the demographic data and predict clusters for both the german population and the customers, I expect that there will be clusters in the customer data with a much higher proportion of people than the demographic data (a sign that these people are persons of interest), and clusters with a lower proportion of people (indicating that these people are out of interest for the company).
+But before applying this method to the data, I use principal component analysis (PCA) to reduce the dimensions of the data set.
+On the one hand, this will optimize the KMeans execution time, on the other hand this method calculates so called eigen vectors.
+An eigen vector is a vector containing weights for each feature.
+These weights describe how much the relevant feature increase this component.
+By sorting the absolute values in such a vector, the features can be summarized to a so called "latent feature" that gives a more general description of people who can be described.
+(Below, there is an example discussion on a latent feature describing pensioners who like to drive sport cars).
+The last part of this project is to build a binary classification model that predicts a persons likeliness to become a customer or not.
+To achieve this, I will train several supervised learning models that can be used for binary classification in hope to find a model with a good accuracy that does not overfit or underfit.
+The precondition is that important/informative features have not beed dropped.
+If so, the model won't be able to make good predictions.

 3. Problem Description

 Profit and growth is the main goal of each company.
 Mail-order companies grow by the number of customers (among other AMAZON).